Atry/partials/SoftmaxLinearClassifier.ipynb.32.markdown

 ﻿## Summary

-We have learned the follows in this article:
+We have learned the follows in this section:

 * Prepare and process CIFAR10 data
 * Write softmax classifier